winesapOS/winesapOS/README.md

 ### Getting Started

-- Test booting up the drive first before buying speakers, a Bluetooth adapter, a Wi-Fi adapter, and/or other hardware.
-Depending on the Mac, the built-in hardware may work out-of-the-box.
 - Plug additional hardware into a USB hub.
 Connect the USB hub to the computer before booting.
 - Do NOT move the USB hub after plugging it in and booting up Linux.
 It can easily disconnect leading to a corrupt file system.
 - Consider buying an SSD instead of a flash drive for a longer life-span, more storage, and faster speeds.